 Register end 14 June 2021

-The Executive Master in International Law in Armed Conflict (60 ECTS credits, equivalent to an LLM) is one of the few part-time, innovative and intellectually challenging programmes in international humanitarian law and human rights offered today.
+The Executive Master in International Law in Armed Conflict is one of the few part-time, innovative and intellectually challenging programmes in international humanitarian law and human rights offered today.

-Designed for professionals with demanding jobs and responsibilities, it provides strong theoretical and practical knowledge and responds to the growing need for specialists to address complex humanitarian challenges.
+Designed for professionals with demanding jobs and responsibilities, it can be followed in Geneva or online and provides strong theoretical and practical knowledge and responds to the growing need for specialists to address complex humanitarian challenges.

 Join us for our open house to:

 You can choose to follow this open house either online or at our headquarters Villa Moynier (if the situation allows it).

 To follow the open house online, register here.